-Use St George Bank’s Minimum Required Documents Checklist to prepare for your home loan application.
+Use St George Bank’s Loan Application Pack to prepare for your home loan application.

-Note: This is the latest home loan checklist as at October 2017.
+Note: This is the latest home loan application pack as of December 2020.
 Please refer to St George Bank for their most up-to-date document requirements.

 After renting for a couple years, husband and wife solicitors Brian and Karen had moved up in their careers and were earning great incomes.

 They decided it was time to stop paying dead money on rent and buy their very own home, a property worth around $1.4 million.

 Having saved around $100,000 as a deposit, they needed around $100,000 more to borrow at 90% of the property value (LVR), complete the purchase and qualify for an LMI waiver, a special lender policy exception that applies to professionals like lawyers and medical professionals.

 Under normal circumstances, LMI would be applied for LVRs over 80%.
 Since the couple was borrowing in excess of $1.2 million, they would be saving more than $25,000 on this cost alone.

 Brian took out a $100,000 personal loan to come up with the deposit shortfall but unfortunately this component of their deposit wasn’t accepted as genuine savings because they didn’t save it themselves.